Laws In New York City: What Constitutes Harassment In NY?

-There are several key components that sexual harassment needs to include such as what is legally defined as what constitutes sexual harassment under the NYC Human Rights Law, and a statement on how sexual harassment is considered unlawful discrimination under state and federal law.
+There are several key components that sexual harassment needs to include such as what is legally defined as what constitutes sexual harassment under the Human Rights Law of New York City, and a statement on how sexual harassment is considered unlawful discrimination under state and federal law.
 Training not only needs to include the definition of sexual harassment but scenarios and examples of when sexual harassment may occur in the workplace.

 The training must also include information on bystander intervention.
 Bystander intervention is if a bystander witness a fellow employee he or she is encouraged to reach out and report it to a supervisor.
 According to NYC Human Rights, bystander education and training can help employees to recognize, speak out, and report sexual harassment.
 Bystanders should be taught that is against the law for someone to seek retaliation (such as termination of employment) for speaking out about sexual harassment.